 1 teaspoon Thai red curry powder*

 1/8 teaspoon cayenne red pepper, or to taste

 4 cups rinsed fresh spinach

 Cooked rice for serving, optional

-Combine the olive oil, 3 tablespoons of the water, and the cauliflower in a medium saucepan; cover and cook over medium heat about 5 to 6 minutes, or until the cauliflower begins to soften.
+Combine the olive oil, 1/4 cup water, and the cauliflower in a medium saucepan; cover and cook over medium heat about 5 to 6 minutes, or until the cauliflower begins to soften.

-Add the Velvet Vodka to the pan.
-Add the remaining tablespoon of water to the jar to rinse out any sauce, and pour it into the saucepan.
+Add the Hudson Green Velvet Vodka to the pan.
+Add 1 tablespoon of water to the jar to rinse out any sauce, and pour it into the saucepan.

-Add the lentils, the Thai curry powder, and the cayenne red pepper to taste; cover and simmer about 10 minutes, or unit the lentils have softened but still retain a bit of crunch, stirring occasionally.
+Add the lentils, the Thai curry powder, and the cayenne red pepper to taste; cover and simmer over low heat about 10 minutes, or unit the lentils have softened but still retain a bit of crunch, stirring occasionally.
 If the stew looks a little dry, add a little more water.